openpgp-pqc/openpgp-pqc-draft-individual-openpgp-nist-bp-comp/draft-ehlen-openpgp-nist-bp-comp.md

 ### Signature data digest {#mldsa-sig-data-digest}

 Signature data (i.e. the data to be signed) is digested prior to signing operations, see {{I-D.ietf-openpgp-crypto-refresh}}, Section 5.2.4.
-Composite ML-DSA + ECC signatures MUST use the associated hash algorithm as specified in {{tab-mldsa-hash}} for the signature data digest.
+Composite ML-DSA+ECDSA signatures MUST use the associated hash algorithm as specified in {{tab-mldsa-hash}} for the signature data digest.
 Signatures using other hash algorithms MUST be considered invalid.

-An implementation supporting a specific ML-DSA + ECC algorithm MUST also support the matching hash algorithm.
+An implementation supporting a specific ML-DSA+ECDSA algorithm MUST also support the matching hash algorithm.

-{: title="Binding between ML-DSA + ECDSA and signature data digest" #tab-mldsa-hash}
+{: title="Binding between ML-DSA+ECDSA and signature data digest" #tab-mldsa-hash}
 Algorithm ID reference | Hash function | Hash function ID reference
 ----------------------:| ------------- | --------------------------
 TBD (ML-DSA-44 IDs)    | SHA3-256      | 12